-Asked by madeleiner more than 1 year ago
+Asked by madeleiner 4 years ago

 I damaged my big toe nail months ago wearing ill fitting trainers.
 It has been bruised but the nail was in tact until now.
 Only a few mm of growth is underneath but the toe nail (which is black and blue still) is now half off, pulling from the side - should I get it removed, and if so who by, a chiropodist or a doctor?
 It definitely needs to come off but I don't know how to do this without a lot of pain :( I'm worried that it will catch and come right off which will be painful.

 Thanks for answering - your answer appears below